amidaware/tacticalrmm/docs/docs/install_server.md

 # Installation

+## General Information

-## Minimum requirements
+### Minimum requirements

+#### Hardware / OS

 - A fresh linux VM running either Ubuntu 20.04 or Debian 10, with a minimum of 3GB RAM (4GB Recommended).

 !!!warning
     The provided install script assumes a fresh server with no software installed on it.
-Attempting to run it on an existing server with other services **will** break things and the install will fail.<br/><br/>
+Attempting to run it on an existing server with other services **will** break things and the install will fail.

+!!!note
     The install script has been tested on the following public cloud providers: DigitalOcean, Linode, Vultr, BuyVM (highly recommended), Hetzner, AWS, Google Cloud and Azure, as well as behind NAT on Hyper-V, Proxmox and ESXi.

-!!!note
-    We highly recommend staying current with updates (at least every 3 months when you update your SSL certs is a good minimum) while Tactical RMM is still working towards its 1.0 release.
+#### Network Requirements

 - A real (internet resolvable) domain is needed to generate a Let's Encrypt wildcard cert. _If you cannot afford to purchase a domain ($12 a year) then you can get one for free at [freenom.com](https://www.freenom.com/)_
     - example.local is __NOT__ a real domain.
 No you [don't have to expose your server](faq.md#can-i-run-tactical-rmm-locally-behind-nat-without-exposing-anything-to-the-internet) to the internet
 - A TOTP based authenticator app.
 Some popular ones are Google Authenticator, Authy and Microsoft Authenticator.

-## Install

-!!!info
-    It is recommended that you keep your server updated regularly (monthly).
-SSL wildcard certs will expire every 3 months and need manual updating as well. <br/><br/>
+#### Update Recommendations

+!!!note
+    We highly recommend staying current with updates (at least every 3 months when you update your SSL certs is a good minimum) while Tactical RMM is still working towards its 1.0 release.<br/><br/>
     Until we reach production release, there may be architectural changes that may be made to Tactical RMM and only a regular patching schedule is supported by developers.

+## Option 1: Easy Install

+Install on a VPS: DigitalOcean, Linode, Vultr, BuyVM (highly recommended), Hetzner, AWS, Google Cloud and Azure to name a few

+Use something that meets [minimum specs](install_server.md#hardware-os)

 ### Run updates and setup the linux user